- FAQS concerning Rhode Island spousal support

 Child support and alimony

-Child Custody and Placement plays a role in an alimony determination.
-If the parties have children, the Court must also make an award of Child Support before the Court determines an alimony award.
+Child Custody and physical placement of minor children plays a role in an alimony determination.
+If the parties have children, the Court must also make an award of child support before the Court determines an alimony award.
 The child support award plays a large role in determining the resources of the parent with physical custody of the minor child.
 A child support order may severely affect an individuals ability to afford alimony in the future.

 The needs and expenses of both parties is crucial in determining alimony